An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 - Frequent attacks (more than once per week)

 - Side effects from acute treatment drugs or contraindications to taking them

 The main preventive drug treatments for migraine are:

 - Beta-blocker drugs [often propranolol (Inderal, generic) or timolol (Blocadren)]

 - Anti-seizure drugs [often divalproex (Depakote, generic), valproate (Depacon, generic) or topiramate (Topamax, generic)]

-- Tricyclic antidepressants [often amitriptyline (Elavil, generic)] or the dual inhibitor antidepressant venlafaxine (Effexor, generic)
+- Tricyclic antidepressants [often amitriptyline (Elavil, generic)] or the dual inhibitor antidepressants venlafaxine (Effexor, generic) or duloxetine (Cymbalta)